ai1138/Game-Programming/README.md

 # Game-Programming
-Star Shooter is a 2D top down shooter.
+Coin Chaser is a 2D top down shooter.
 In this game you control the character and beat all the enemies to advance to the next level.
 This game was built with c++ and the open source libary sdl

 # Instructions To Run SDL Games